-Also make sure your younger kids are comfortable in their outfits.
-If you chosen something they absolutely hate, this will show in your family pictures.
+Also, make sure your younger kids are comfortable in their outfits.
+If you chose something they absolutely hate, this will show in your family pictures.

 When planning outfits make sure to consider the location of your engagement portraits.
 Choosing outfits with colors that clash with those of the existing environment will fail to make a cohesive looking portrait.

 Think about the time of year.
-The light yellow-greens of spring, deep greens of summer, and red-oranges of fall make for very different color pallets.
-Consider the season your family session is taking place, when you are picking your outfits.
+The light yellow-green of spring, deep greens of summer, and red-oranges of fall make for very different color pallets.
+Consider the season your family session is taking place when you are picking your outfits.

 In addition, switching out small accessories (i.e. jackets, hats/headbands, etc) is an easy way to add variety to your images within a portrait session.

 If you want to wear your glasses in your family portraits, think about popping out your lenses or borrowing empty frames from your optometrist.
 This is the best way to avoid glare or distortion that eyeglasses can cause in portraits.

 Use a matte foundation and concealer.
 Shiny or shimmery foundations may make your skin look oily, so I recommend you avoid them!